nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - If the program is modifed don't forget to save the program

+  ### Step 8: Survey of the Encapsulation using the Gantry Machine

+  - Load the script for the encapsulant survey.
+  - Position the module carrier on chunk 3 on the gantry table.
+  - Run the encasulant survay script

+  ### Step 8: Base Plate Placement using the Gantry Machine

+   - Place the base plate.
+   - Remove the film from the base plate and place it on the carrier.
+   - Run the base plate script.

+  ### Step 9: Encapsulating Bias Wirebonds

+   - Right after the installation of the base plate, place the module carrier on the mini-Gantry.
+   - Execute the program for bias wirebonds encapsulation on the mini-Gantry.

+  ### Step 10: Curing the Encapsulation

+   - Once the modules are completely encapsulated place them inside the weight.
+   - Insert the weight with the module carrier into the vacuum oven at 100˚C for 15 minutes without activating the vacuum.
+   - Allow the module carrier to remain in the oven for an additional 15 minutes with the vacuum activated.

+  ### Step 11: Transfering Modules to the Dry Cabinet

+  - Once the encapsulated module are cured transfer them to a designated dry area

-  ### Step 8: Creating and Publishing Report
+  ### Step 12: Creating and Publishing Report on the Lablog

   - Report should contain the batch number and some of the results information from the result section below

-  ### Step 9: Transfering Plates to the Curing Vacuum Oven

-  - Once the modules have been encapsulated put them into the vacuum oven at 50 C for an hour to cure the encapsulant

-  ### Step 10: Transfering Modules to the Carrier
+  ### Step 13: Wrapping up

-  - Once the encapsulated module are cured transfer them to a designated dry area
+  - Turn off the equipments and make sure the scripts are saved

   ## Results

   - Needle tip size
   - Air Pressure
   - Encapsulant Bead Dimensions (Width, lenght, Height)